Searching for specific resources

 Attributing open license, Creative Commons or public domain images

-To properly attribute content offered under a Creative Commons license:
+To properly attribute a Creative Commons image:

-• Credit the creator
+• Name the creator

-• Provide the title of the work
+• Include the title of the work

-Referencing for Curtin University assignments
+Referencing images in Curtin University assessments

 Newspapers and other media sources